 Since obtaining her law degree, Ms. Anello has devoted her entire career to always representing injury victims and consumers, primarily in mass tort and class actions.
 Her practice areas in the law have always focused on, and continue to focus on, products liability litigation and complex litigation, with an emphasis on consumer fraud and mass tort litigation.
 Consistent with the firm’s philosophy, she is dedicated to ensuring that an underdog can be heard.

-Recently, Ms. Anello began litigating cases specific to a Shingles vaccine – the Zostavax vaccine – and this vaccine is not covered by the National Vaccine Injury Compensation Program.
-Because of the multitude of cases being filed relating to this particular vaccine, a multidistrict litigation was created in the United States District Court for the Eastern District of Pennsylvania before the Honorable Judge Harvey Bartle, and, in September 2018, Ms. Anello was formally appointed by Judge Bartle as a member of the Plaintiff Executive Committee charged with the responsibility of overseeing and assisting with the national ligation.
+In 2018, Ms. Anello began litigating cases specific to a Shingles vaccine, Zostavax, which is not covered by the Vaccine Program.
+Because of the multitude of cases that have been filed relating to this particular vaccine, a multidistrict litigation was created in the District Court of Pennsylvania before the Honorable Judge Harvey Bartle, and, in September 2018, Ms. Anello was formally appointed by Judge Bartle as a member of the Plaintiff Executive Committee charged with the responsibility of overseeing and assisting with the national ligation.
 Ms. Anello represents hundreds of injured individuals in this endeavor.

 While proud to represent individuals from across the country in the products liability arena, Ms. Anello is equally as proud to focus her legal efforts towards the New York City area.
 She is actively involved in representing individuals who have been injured as a result of their exposure to toxins at the World Trade Center site following September 11, 2001.
 She originally represented these victims in the World Trade Center Disaster Site Litigation pending before the Honorable Judge Alvin Hellerstein of the United States District Court for the Southern District of New York and she oversaw the firm’s settlement of that matter.
 Since Congress reopened the September 11, 2001 Victims’ Compensation Fund in 2010 and continued it in 2015, Ms. Anello has been directing her efforts at ensuring that these injured individuals, as well as those injured as a result of their working, living and going to school in the Lower Manhattan area, are compensated under the Act.

-Additionally, as the spearhead of the firm’s class action litigation department, Ms. Anello represents New York residents who lost power due to the grossly negligent conduct of the Long Island Power Authority and its managing contractor, National Grid, prior to and following Superstorm Sandy.
-A proposed class action is currently pending in Nassau County Supreme Court before the Honorable Judge Antonio Brandveen.
+Additionally, in her role in the Firm’s class action litigation department, Ms. Anello represents New York residents who lost power due to the grossly negligent conduct of the Long Island Power Authority and its managing contractor, National Grid, prior to and following Superstorm Sandy.
+A proposed class action is currently pending in Nassau County Supreme Court.

 As a class action attorney, Ms. Anello represents consumers and union health funds and other insurers who have been deceived and misled by product manufacturers.
 She is particularly involved in all of the firm’s class action work, including the firm’s class action against Bayer in which it was alleged that Bayer falsely represented to consumers that its over-the-counter combination aspirin drugs, Bayer Women’s Low Dose Aspirin + Calcium and Bayer with Heart Advantage delivered certain health benefits, which they, in fact, did not.
 Thanks to her hard work and dedication, as well as that of the firm, the Bayer combination aspirin class action settled for $15 million.
 Ms. Anello and Douglas & London are always investigating new class actions.

 Ms. Anello is an active member of the New York State Trial Lawyers Association (NYSTLA) and American Association of Justice (AAJ).
 Since 2014, Super Lawyers has selected Ms. Anello as a Rising Star in New York, and, in 2018, she was selected by Peer Recognition as one of Best Lawyers in New York City as published in the Wall Street Journal, and this status continues today.
 Most recently, in 2021, Ms. Anello was selected as one of the Top Women Attorneys in New York.